When Can a Creditor Repossess Your Car in California?

 After your car is repossessed, you’ll receive a written notice.
 This notice serves as confirmation that your car was repossessed and not stolen.
 The repo agent is required to notify law enforcement that the vehicle has been towed within an hour of the repossession.

-See also How Much Does a Fishing License Cost at Walmart in New York (NY) in 2024?
+See also Do Veterans Get a Free Fishing License in Florida in 2024?

 What Happens After a Repossession?